jacpersi/jacpersi/README.md

-- 👋 Hi, I’m Jacqueline.
+- 👋 Hi, I’m Jacqueline

 <!---
 jacpersi/jacpersi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.